jangler/oracles-randomizer/README.md

 **Q: Are you going to make a randomizer for Oracle of Ages too?**

-A: Ages support will probably be the next feature priority for the randomizer, although I don't have immediate plans to start working on it.
-I don't know Ages nearly as well as I know Seasons, so expect Ages randomization to be initially poor at avoiding softlock cases.
-Perfoming D2 skip or text warps will definitely void any warranty of safety from the randomizer.
+A: Ages support is the next feature priority for the randomizer and is underway, but there's no particular timeline for it.

 **Q: Is there a place to discuss the randomizer?**